Looking for a safe, effective scar massage?

 Each of the Therapists offer a bespoke service

-A variety of massage techniques can be drawn upon by each therapist to provide you with the massage that you want.
-And if you’re not sure what you want?
-Don’t worry, you’re in experienced hands and we will quickly get a feel of what is ‘right’.
-Your massage is all about you and what is right for you—so please don’t ever feel like you have to put up with pressure that is too heavy, or too light!
+Each therapist can use a variety of massage techniques to provide you with the massage that you want.
+And if you're not sure what you want?
+Don't worry, you're in experienced hands that will quickly get a sense of what is 'right'.
+Your massage is all about you and what is right for you - so please don't ever feel like you have to put up with pressure that is too heavy, or too light!

 To book an appointment with a specific therapist please click here and choose your therapist.

 If you have purchased a monthly massage or block of 6 package...

 You need to call us to book your appointment.
 You can still use our online booking to find your preferred appointment time, please just call us to book it!

 We often try to push away painful events and forget about them.
 However, re-establishing a relationship with a hurt part, in a safe context, can be emotionally and psychologically healing.
 Such healing can be empowering, enriching and lead to a feeling of a restored ‘wholeness’.

 Get Pain Relief with City Sports Massage